fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ...remainder of the lines...
 ```

 The LLM will return _a_ number of comments, but most of the time it will be wrong.
 Select, for example, the issue `https://github.com/microsoft/semantic-kernel/issues/2039` from the sample list.
-GPT-3.5 will say this issue has six comments, when it actually has eight (at the time of writing - the number may change in the future, but it's certainly not six).
-The number you get may vary, but will also be wrong.
+GPT-3.5 will say this issue has six comments when it has eight (at the time of writing - the number may change in the future, but it's certainly not six).
+The number you get may vary, but it will also be wrong.

 Why?
 Because **LLMs are not "executing" instructions**, they are simply [adding one word at a time](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/).
 They do not understand what the text means.
 They just pick the next word based on the previous ones.
 They are not a replacement for code.